LGWaffle/LGWaffle/README.md

 some of our fandoms include Silent life, The life series/Hermitcraft, empires, Crk, Epic the musical, helluva boss and others, we also really enjoy cosplay and drawing !!
+Fave ls members are Scott and Grian :)

 uhhh not sure what else to put, will be updated over time !!